 Back on Asgard, Hela gouges out Thor’s eye.
 But with the help of Valkyrie, Hulk and Loki, Thor manages to defeat Hela by actually letting Ragnarok begin.
 Asgard is destroyed, but the Asgardians survive as refugees on a massive spaceship.
 In the escape, Loki takes the Tesseract with him.

-But as the Asgardians, with Thor as their new king, head to Earth, they’re intercepted by a massive spaceship.
+As the Asgardians, with Thor as their new king, head to Earth, they’re intercepted by a massive spaceship.
 That ship is the Sanctuary II, commanded by Thanos.

 (Warning!
 Every possible spoiler for “Avengers: Infinity War” beyond this point!)